sign-in use-cases are user-benefitting reasons to implement IndieAuth on your personal site so others can sign-in into it.

 To avoid physical junk mail, you may prefer to keep your mailing address private.

-However, you may wish to disclose these details to signed-in users, or perhaps a white-list of trusted friends.
+However, you may wish to disclose these details to signed-in users, or perhaps an allow list of trusted friends.

-Thus, if a user signs-into your site, you can check if their identity is in a white-list and if so, show a more detailed hCard.
+Thus, if a user signs-into your site, you can check if their identity is in an allow list and if so, show a more detailed hCard.

 signed-in access only posts